 If the VRAM usage is at 100%, your graphics card will start running on shared GPU memory.

-In that case, lower the resolution, texture quality, shadow quality, or some other graphics settings.
+Lower the resolution, texture quality, shadow quality, or other settings in that case.
 As a result, you’ll eliminate stutter and various graphical artifacts.

-If you’re running on an integrated graphics card, your computer doesn’t have any VRAM.
+If you’re running on an integrated graphics card, your computer has no VRAM.

 Instead, your GPU is running exclusively on shared GPU memory.